SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 454 and Illumina MiSeq platforms, which was 0.02%, then we would expect 74.1% of the sequences to have no errors.
 In fact, 95% of the reads would have 1 or fewer errors.
+Although full-length sequence data is highly desired, at this point, it does not appear that the PacBio platform can provide the data of sufficient quality to fill the niche of generating reference sequences.

+### Remaining outline...

-Classification is dependent on quality of sequence data, length of the data, and the quality of the database
+* Classification is dependent on quality of sequence data, length of the data, and the quality of the database (1 paragraph)
+* Conclude (1 paragraph)

-Critical that people begin to utilize mock communities as part of their experimental design so that they can quantify their error rates
+	* Critical that people begin to utilize mock communities as part of their experimental design so that they can quantify their error rates.
+Merely demonstrating one can generate sequence data is insufficient.

-Probably not worth the effort at this point
+	* Probably not worth the effort at this point

-Recently described oligotyping methods would need to be reassessed since those methods assume that every base in a sequence is equally likely to be incorrect.
+### ToDo:

+* Renumber figures and tables
+* Make figure captions
+* Make table captions
+* Insert references